When You Need a Doctor'S Note for Missing Work

 Doctors' Notes and Extended Medical Leave

-If you have an illness that is going to require you to miss work for a long period of time (i.e., more than two or three weeks), you will likely need to get a doctor’s note to give to your employer.
+If you have an illness that is going to require you to miss work for a long period of time (i.e., more than two or three weeks), you will likely need to give a doctor’s note to your employer.
 The note will help ensure that you receive all the benefits offered under the Family and Medical Leave Act (FMLA).

 Under the protections offered by the Health Insurance Portability and Accountability Act (HIPAA), your doctor does not need to disclose the specific nature of your illness in your note.
 However, he or she might have to list the dates you are scheduled to have treatments or other protocols that make it impossible for you to go to work.
 Be sure you know your company’s policies related to extended leave and familiarize yourself with FMLA, if applicable.